TeilzeitTaco/multiClipBoard/README.md

 ## Notes:
 This is a proof of concept.
 Sometimes it doesn't detect keypresses right, I am working on it.

 Due to the technology this program uses, some Antivirus programs may detect it as malware.

+For best results, you may press *CTRL* and any number key and then add the *C*, *X*, or *V* key.

+Also, this program breaks any program using *CTRL+number key* hotkeys.
+For example, Firefox' tab shortcuts won't be available.

 ## Copyright:
 TeilzeitTaco, 2019.
 MIT license.